Squaredwaves/Infimech-TX-tophat/README.md

      2x 20mm m3 5mm OD nylon spacers

+     8x ish m3 x 12-15
+     a couple other misc lengths - I keep an assortment on hand so didnt really pay attention.
+When I reprint and do a proper build guide I will take inventory

 Printed in ASA and TPU(for the front panel gasket)
 Use a high enough infill and wall so as not to warp.
 Will make assembly very hard if it does.